kweav/reproducibility-sandbox/README.md

 # Acute Myeloid Leukemia Heatmap Analysis

 This repository contains R code for analyzing and visualizing RNA-seq data from acute myeloid leukemia (AML) samples.
-The analysis uses data from Shih et al., 2017 [1] and was adapted from the refine.bio examples [2].
+The analysis uses data from Shih et al., 2017 and was adapted from the refine.bio examples.

 ## Purpose